bpohoriletz/bpohoriletz.github.io/_posts/2022-03-01-rails-7-app-inside-docker-on-osx-2.md

 In this part we will add PostgreSQL databases for develpment and test environments and use Mutagen to speed things up

 **Ukraine is at WAR with Russia now!
-People are dying every day, we need your help!**
+World history being written these days - become one who was involved!
+Your grandchildren would love to hear the stories!**
 - **[Join our IT Army][it_army]{:target='_blank_'}**
 - **[Spread the word][spread_word]{:target='_blank_'}**